 – Henry Moore

-On his return to London, he took up a teaching post at the Royal College of art.
-This part time post enabled him to work on his own art, leading to his first commissions such as the West Wind – 1928-29.
+On his return to London in 1929, he took up a teaching post at the Royal College of Art.
+This part-time post enabled him to work on his own art, leading to his first commissions such as the West Wind – 1928-29.

 In the 1930s, Moore became an active member of the informal modern art movement, centred around the ideas and innovation of people like Pablo Picasso and Jean Arp.
 He also briefly flirted with the surrealist movement.